 Rivers and streams have been the bread and butter of fly fishing for a long time.
-When one thinks of fly fishing, it is hard not to imagine a picturesque setting deep in the mountains with a flowing river nestled amongst rock formations and canopies of trees.
-Luckily, we have a wealth of these places here.
+When one thinks of fly fishing, it is hard not to imagine a picturesque setting deep in the mountains with a flowing river curving through rock formations and under canopies of trees.
+Luckily, we have a wealth of these places.
 Colorado has 6000 miles of streams and rivers, and 168 miles of Gold Medal water which provide outstanding angling opportunities for large trout.

 Any seasoned angler will agree that the South Platte River is undoubtedly one of the most technical AND rewarding rivers in all of the world.
-Each section has its own personality, and offers a great diversity in angling.
-Per mile these stretches of river seem to consistently hold more fish than any other river within an hour's drive from Colorado Springs.
+Each section has its own personality, offering great diversity for anglers.
+Per mile, these stretches of river seem to consistently hold more fish than any other river within an hour's drive from Colorado Springs.
 Folks come from all over the world to fish this area, and for good reason.
-The South Platte is also a tailwater, meaning it stays open and fishable year-round.
+The South Platte is also a tailwater, offering year-round opportunities for the adventurous angler.

 With countless options statewide, there is a ton of water to fish.
-Some of our out of area favorites are the Gunnison, Colorado, Frying Pan, Taylor, East, Uncompahgre, San Juan, Yampa, and Conejos to name a few.
+Our out-of-area favorite destinations include the Gunnison, Colorado, Frying Pan, Taylor, East, Uncompahgre, San Juan, Yampa, and Conejos.